What Types of Student Loans Are Available?

 Federal Grad PLUS Loans are like Federal Parent PLUS loans, but the borrower is a graduate or professional student.

-Federal Consolidation Loans let a borrower combine two or more federal education loans into a single loan, to streamline the repayment process.
-The interest rate on a federal consolidation loan is based on the weighted average of the interest rates on the loans included in the consolidation loan, rounded up to the nearest 1/8th of a percentage point.
+Federal Consolidation Loans let a borrower combine two or more federal education loans into a single loan, in order to streamline the repayment process.
+The interest rate on a federal consolidation loan is based on the weighted average of the interest rates on the loans included in the consolidation loan, rounded up to the nearest one-eighth of a percentage point.

 Private Education Loans